zkcrossteam/zkc-by-example/examples/hello-world/wasmsrc/c/README.md

 ## Overview

-This is a tutorial for compiling an C file into an WebAssembly module.
+This is a tutorial for compiling a C file into a WebAssembly module.

 ## Setup